Frequently Asked Questions (FAQs)

 - Self-help material for managing stress by WHO in various different languages (recommended by our psychologist!)

-- If you need to talk to a professional in person: make an appointment with our psychologists!
+- If you need to talk to a professional in person: make an appointment with our psychological counselors at the Faculty of Engineering or the University Outpatient Clinic for Psychotherapy.

 - If you have trouble adapting to the German university system and establishing a good routine for studying: Please read our booklet “Mastering your studies”.